Minnesota Minimum Coverage Car Insurance: Requirements and Costs (2024)

 Property damage caused by uninsured/underinsured drivers unless additional coverage is purchased

-The table shows Minnesota's state minimum car insurance requirements, including liability and personal injury protection.
+The table shows Minnesota's minimum car insurance requirements, including liability and personal injury protection.
 Remember, your policy's specific coverage terms may vary.

 Average Cost of Minimum Coverage Car Insurance in Minnesota